sugarlabs/GSoC/Ideas-2025.md

 ------------

-## Interactive AI-powered Chatbot and Debugger for Music Blocks
+## AI-powered Debugger for Music Blocks

 **Prerequisites**<br>
  - Experience with Python